thelabdc/lights-and-crime/README.md

 Happily, DC maintains a great deal of open data about streetlight locations and crimes known to MPD.

+### Streetlights
-Streetlights: Location and features is the DDOT inventory of steetlights in the district.
+Location and features is the DDOT inventory of steetlights in the district.
 Repair data spans two data sources: (1) the current CityWorks workorder management data system that DC adopted in 2016, and (2) the now-retired iSlims work order management system that managed work orders prior to Cityworks.
 CityWorks data is available via a public API, and DDOT has generously provided us with access to data from the retired iSlims system.

  - location and features [information](http://opendata.dc.gov/datasets/street-lights) & [geojson](https://opendata.arcgis.com/datasets/6cb6520725b0489d9a209a337818fad1_90.geojson)